muziejus/javascripting-english-major/about.md

 ## Technical details

-I wrote the first draft of this course in [vim](http://www.vim.org/) on the eighth floor (and sometimes sixth) of [Elmer Holmes Bobst Library](https://www.nyu.edu/academics/libraries/elmer-holmes-bobstlibrary.html) in July and August of 2017.
+I wrote the first draft of this course in [Vim](http://www.vim.org/) on the eighth floor (and sometimes sixth) of [Elmer Holmes Bobst Library](https://www.nyu.edu/academics/libraries/elmer-holmes-bobstlibrary.html) in July and August of 2017.
 The code I wrote in [Atom](http://atom.io) in order to get a better sense of it as a drafting environment.
 It’s great!
-Except for the part where it’s not vim, which, once you’re used to, infects all text generation you do (like typing `:w` when you’re done with a draft of an email in gmail…).
+Except for the part where it’s not Vim, which, once you’re used to, infects all text generation you do (like typing `:w` when you’re done with a draft of an email in gmail…).